khadas/khadas_docs/source/zh-cn/tone1/HowtoUpgradeFirmware.md

 **Upgrading:**
 * Download a firmware file from [https://dl.khadas.com/Firmware/ToneBoard/](https://dl.khadas.com/Firmware/ToneBoard/), then extract the `.zip` file.
-* Connect your Tone Board to your Macbook / iMac via a USB-C data cable.
+* Connect your TONE1 to your Macbook / iMac via a USB-C data cable.
 * Return to Terminal and type `./xmosdfu --download`, followed by `space`, and drag the `firmware.bin` you just downloaded, from the Finder into Terminal.
 Then hit `Enter`.
 * If successful, you should see the following Terminal output:
 ```